-Policy Level Trust/Statutory Ref No SF01 Approved by Directors Approved date 12 September 2023 Responsibility Performance Next review date Autumn 2024 Published location Trust Website Version number Date Issued Author Update Information 2.1 13 September 2023 JA
+Policy Level Trust/Statutory Ref No SF01

+Approved by Directors Approved date

+Responsibility Performance Next review date Autumn 2025

+Published location Trust Website

+Version number Date Issued Author hor Update Information

+2.2 28.08.24 JA PB

-Pur pose of the policy 5
+Pur pose of f the policy 5

-Statement of Intent 6
+Stater ment of Intent 6

-Loca al contacts 8
+Loc al conta acts Error!
+Bookmark no ot defined.

-1. Procedures in recording and reporting for all staff at [Abstract] 10
+1. Proce dures in recording and reporting for all staff at Alice Ingha 10

 What to do if a child makes a disclosure to you 10

 What to do if you have a concern about a child 11

-What to do if you discover that Female Genital Mutilation (FGM) has taken place or a puprisk of FGM
+to do if you discover that Female Genital Mutilation (FGM) has taken place or a fFGM

-Creating a culture whereby children can learn in a safe environment
+Creati ing a culture whereby children can learn in a safe environment 12

-What school staff should look out for
+What school staff should look out for 12

-2 Indicators of abuse and neglect
+2 Indica itors of abuse and neglect 14

-3. Safeguarding issues
+3. Safeg uarding issues 19

-Child-on-child abuse
+Child- on-child abuse 19

-Sexual violence and sexual harassment
+Sexua ıl violence and sexual harassment 22

-Sharing nudes and semi-nudes
+Sharir ng nudes and semi-nudes 23

 Child Criminal Exploitation (CCE) and Child Sexual Exploitation (CSE)

-Child Criminal Exploitation
+Child Criminal Exploitation 24

 Child Sexual Exploitation

 Domestic abuse

-Female Genital Mutilation (FGM)
+Fema le Genital Mutilation (FGM) 28

-Honour-based abuse 29
+Hono ur-based abuse 29

-Serious violence 29
+Seriou us violence 29

-Mental Health and Wellbeing 29
+Menta al Health and Wellbeing 29

-4. Prevent Duty 30
+4. Preve nt Duty 29

-Channel 30
+Chanr nel 30

-Protecting children from extremism 31
+Prote cting children from extremism 30

 4.14 Extremism 31

 4.15 Radicalisation 31

 4.16 Terrorism 31

-5. Children Absent from Education 34
+5. Childr en Absent from Education 34

-6. Online safety 35
+6. Online e safety 35

-7. Groups of children who may be at risk of greater harm 37
+7. Groups of children who may be at risk of greater harm

-Children with special educational needs, disabilities or health issues 37
+Children with special educational needs, disabilities or health issues

-Children who are lesbian, gay, bi or trans (LGBT) 37
+Children who are lesbian, gay, bisexual or gender questioning (LGBT)

-Children who need a social worker (Child in Need and Child Protection Plans) 37
+Children who need a social worker (Child in Need and Child Protection Plans)

-Elective Home Education (EHE) 38
+Electi ve Home Education (EHE) 38

-Looked after children and previously looked after children (Cared for Children) 38
+Looke ed after children and previously looked after children (Cared for Children) 38

-Private fostering 39
+Privat e fostering 39

 8. Creating a Safer Culture 40

 Safer recruitment procedures 40

 Ongoing training 41

 Managing allegations and Low-Level Concerns 41

 Concern or allegation that may meet the harm threshold.
 41

 Concern or allegation that does not meet the harm threshold: low-level concern 41

 Safeguarding Monitoring 42

 Use of school premises 42

 Physical contact and positive handling 42

 Supporting pupils with medical conditions 43

-9. Role of the Designated Safeguarding Lead 43
+9. Role of the Designated Safeguarding Lead 44

 10. Whistleblowing and complaints 44

 Appendix A 45

 Roles and responsibilities of staff across the Trust - taken from Trust Central Policy 45

 4.1The Board of Directors Error!
 Bookmark not de efined.

 4.2Central Executive Team 46

 4.3Headteachers 47

 4.4Designated Safeguarding Lead 48

 4.5Deputy Designated Safeguarding Lead 49

 4.6All Staff 49

-4.7Governing Bodies 50
+4.7Governing Bodies 49

 Allegations that meet the harm threshold 50

-This policy for Alice Ingham RC Primary School sets out:
+This policy for Alice Ingham sets out: